gudicm/snippets/cooks/md/CSharp.md

 <details><summary>Tuple</summary>
 <p>

-    used when you want to have oBject that represents data structure but you dont want to defined type class or struct for it. e.g.
+    used when you want to have object that represents data structure but you dont want to defined type class or struct for it.

+    e.g.
     Tuple<int, string, string> person =  new Tuple<int, string, string>(1,"Joe", "Doe");